 1951: Nepal becomes a constitutional monarchy.

-1960: VIII Winter Olympic Games open in Squaw Valley, California.
+1960: The Winter Olympic Games open in Squaw Valley, California.

 1963: Hugh Gaitskell, leader of the Labour Party, dies aged 56.

-1966: Brian Wilson recorded Good Vibrations with top session musicians including Hal Blaine and Carol Kane while The Beach Boys were away on tour.
+1966: Brian Wilson begins recording Good Vibrations with the Wrecking Crew of top session musicians while The Beach Boys are away on tour..

 1967: Death of theoretical physicist Robert Oppenheimer – father of the atomic bomb, aged 62.